 Step outside of your comfort zone and volunteer alongside people of various backgrounds and races.
 The charitable goal will act as common ground and bond you with the others in your group, and working in tandem will allow opportunities for reliance, respect, and support.

 Actively listen to others while paying attention to their emotional state and fluctuations.
 Without interrupting, notice pauses during their stories that allow you to verbally mirror back what you heard them say.
 If you can personally relate to what they are sharing, make yourself vulnerable and share your own experience with them.

 4. Embrace Growth

-Conduct introspective inventories Do a self-evaluation.
-Take advantage of online tools, such as The Implicit Association tests.
+Conduct introspective inventories.
+Do a self-evaluation.
+Take advantage of online tools, such as The Implicit Association test.